robertfmurdock/robertfmurdock.github.io/_posts/2023-08-04-kotlin-retro.md

 But Kotlin!
 The miracle of having accurate code-completion in Gradle works *wonders* on helping regular-old-developers understand how the system works.
 Gradle has a pretty impressive technical underbelly, but without the Kotlin DSL I suspect it'd still be destined for legacy-enterprise-only applications.

-They *do* have the Kotlin-DSL now though, and my hunch is that even internally at Gradle, its increased their development cycle.
+They *do* have the Kotlin-DSL now though, and my hunch is that even internally at Gradle, its accelerated their development cycle.

 I digress.